List of Hannah Montana characters: Jackson Stewart

 Jackson Rod Stewart (Jason Earles) is the older teenage brother of Miley Stewart and son of Robby Stewart.
 He is known for his goofy, lazy and disgusting habits.
 Jackson is a regular character in Hannah Montana.
 In the episode "He Could Be the One", Jackson does not take part in the actual story, but appears as a third-person omniscient narrator, though still appearing in character.
 Jackson also has a central role in the feature film Hannah Montana: The Movie.

 Like the rest of his family, Jackson is from Tennessee.
 He moved to Malibu, California, with his father Robby and sister Miley after the death of his mother.
 In an off-handed remark in "Song Sung Bad," Jackson implausibly suggests the reason for this move involved an embarrassing incident with a Tennessean girlfriend.
 When Jackson first attended school in California, he was made fun of for wearing his accent, cowboy hat, boots, and large belt buckle with shining bright lights to school.

 Jackson and Miley constantly bicker and compete for their father's approval.
 Miley often finds Jackson's antics disgusting and Jackson sometimes thinks that Miley is too full of herself.
 However, in private and when needed, both Miley and Jackson are able to express their love and appreciation for each other and maintain a healthy sibling relationship.
 Jackson even goes to great lengths to help Miley when she gets herself in serious trouble on several occasions.
 Jackson states that even though they prank each other, he would never bring it into the "Hannah World", meaning he would not go so far as damage her public image as Hannah Montana.

 Despite being the first born, and therefore having high expectations from Robby, Jackson constantly lives under Miley's, or rather Hannah's, shadow.
 Unlike Robby, Lilly and Oliver, Jackson does not attend Hannah events in disguise.
 This is at first because he exploits his connection with Hannah to impress his dates.
-Later, in "My Boyfriend's Jackson and There's Gonna Be Trouble" a paparazzi follows Miley and Jackson home from a concert and reports that they are dating.
+Later, in "My Boyfriend's Jackson and There's Gonna Be Trouble" a paparazzi photographer follows Miley and Jackson home from a concert and reports that they are dating.
 After this incident, Jackson publicly declares his love for Hannah is "like a sister," but still keeps her secret.
-In "We Are Family: Now Get Me Some Water!" he openly works as Hannah's "assistant."
+In "We Are Family: Now Get Me Some Water!" he openly works as Hannah's "assisticant."
 He also sometimes works as her chauffeur.
 While working as Hannah's chauffeur, Jackson is sometimes forced to miss his own activities.
 He reveals in "Bad Moose Rising" that he really does not mind driving her, as long as she shows appreciation.
-After Miley gets her license in the third season this is no longer an issue.
+After Miley gets her license in Season 3 this is no longer an issue.

+Despite portraying a teen, Jason Earles was in his late twenties when the show began.